-If you are having trouble getting pregnant, or it is taking longer than you expected, your local rural GP can provide expert advice and work out if there is anything that may be affecting your chances of having a baby.
+If you are having trouble getting pregnant, or it is taking longer than you expected, your GP can provide advice and work out if there is anything that may be affecting your chances of having a baby.

 PREPARING FOR PREGNANCY

-If you and your partner are thinking of starting a family, it is important to make an appointment with your local rural GP.
+If you and your partner are thinking of starting a family, it is important to make an appointment with your GP.

-They will screen for infectious diseases such as rubella, chicken pox, Hepatitis B and C, and HIV.
+They may screen for infectious diseases such as rubella, chicken pox, Hepatitis B and C, and HIV.

 Sexually transmitted diseases can affect male and female fertility, so it is important to test both you and your partner before you start trying to conceive.

 When it comes to getting pregnant, timing is everything.
-Your local rural GP can help identify the best time for you to have sexual intercourse every month to maximise your chances of conceiving.
+Your GP can help identify the best time for you to have sexual intercourse every month to maximise your chances of conceiving.